 9. Take a break!

 I cannot stress this enough.
 Meetings spanning over several hours should have breaks.
-I would normally have a 10-15 minute break for every hour after the first hour (meaning 2 hours one break, 3 hours 2 breaks etc.).
+I would normally at least have a 10-15 minute break for every hour after the first hour (meaning 2 hours one break, 3 hours 2 breaks etc.).
 I was told a couple of months back that there are no 5 minute breaks.
-A 5 minute break always end up taking at least 10 minutes.
+A 5 minute break always ends up taking at least 10 minutes.
 Use the break to open a window to get some fresh air, grab a cup or coffee, or take a short walk.
 If you stay too long in the same room discussing the same thing then you lose focus.
+If the meeting breaks into groups, use this as an excuse to go outside.

 10. Avoid meetings